poetix/aoc2024/README.md

 }
 ```

-This is a kind of clunky way of dispatching on instruction type, and the general consensus seems to be that [sum types](https://en.wikipedia.org/wiki/Algebraic_data_type) like sealed interfaces make it redundant in most cases.
+Here, the visitor still gets to encapsulate what each instruction type actually does to its internal state, but the mechanics of dispatch feel kind of clunky.
+The general consensus seems to be that [sum types](https://en.wikipedia.org/wiki/Algebraic_data_type) like sealed interfaces make this approach unnecessary in most cases.

 Other than that, the only other thing of note is the [regex](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) with subgroups, which is a handy thing to know how to do: